-Felt et. al. in a yet unpublished work, investigate permission usage in 940 Android applications using their tool STOWAWAY[9].
-In order to determine the API method to permissions mapping, the generated unit tests for each method in the Android API.
-They then executed these tests and observed whether or a permission was required.
-This dynamic approach is very precise, however, may be incomplete because dynamic testing may not be run in an environment that requires the permission.
+Felt et al. investigated permission usage in 940 Android applications using their tool STOWAWAY [9].
+In order to determine the API method to permissions mapping, they generated unit tests for each method in the Android API.
+They then executed these tests and observed if the execution caused a permission check.
+This dynamic approach is very precise, however, may be incomplete because their automated test construction may not have called API methods with arguments that cause the method to perform a permission check.
 Combining their mapping with our statically generated one could produce a very complete and precise mapping.